matrix-org/matrix-spec-proposals/specification/00_basis.rst

   - ``hidden`` : Behaves as offline, but allows the user to see the client state anyway and generally interact with client features.
 (Not yet implemented in synapse).

+..
+TODO-spec
+  This seems like a very constrained list of states - surely presence states should be extensible, with us providing a baseline, and possibly a scale of availability?
+For instance, do-not-disturb is missing here, as well as a distinction between 'away' and 'busy'.

 This basic ``presence`` field applies to the user as a whole, regardless of how many client devices they have connected.
-The home server should synchronise this status choice among multiple devices to ensure the user gets a consistent experience.
+The presence state is pushed by the homeserver to all connected clients for a user to ensure a consistent experience for the user.

+..
+TODO-spec
+  We need per-device presence in order to handle push notification semantics and similar.

-In addition, the server maintains a timestamp of the last time it saw an active action from the user; either sending a message to a room, or changing presence state from a lower to a higher level of availability (thus: changing state from ``unavailable`` to ``online`` will count as an action for being active, whereas in the other direction will not).
-This timestamp is presented via a key called ``last_active_ago``, which gives the relative number of milliseconds since the message is generated/emitted, that the user was last seen active.
+In addition, the server maintains a timestamp of the last time it saw a pro-active event from the user; either sending a message to a room, or changing presence state from a lower to a higher level of availability (thus: changing state from ``unavailable`` to ``online`` counts as a proactive event, whereas in the other direction it will not).
+This timestamp is presented via a key called ``last_active_ago``, which gives the relative number of milliseconds since the message is generated/emitted that the user was last seen active.

-Home servers can also use the user's choice of presence state as a signal for how to handle new private one-to-one chat message requests.
-For example, it might decide:

-  - ``free_for_chat`` : accept anything
-  - ``online`` : accept from anyone in my address book list
-  - ``busy`` : accept from anyone in this "important people" group in my address book list

 Presence List
 +++++++++++++

-Each user's home server stores a "presence list" for that user.
-This stores a list of other user IDs the user has chosen to add to it.
-To be added to this list, the user being added must receive permission from the list owner.
-Once granted, both user's HSes store this information.
-Since such subscriptions are likely to be bidirectional, HSes may wish to automatically accept requests when a reverse subscription already exists.
+Each user's home server stores a "presence list".
+This stores a list of user IDs whose presence the user wants to follow.

+To be added to this list, the user being added must be invited by the list owner and accept the invitation.
+Once accepted, both user's HSes track the subscription.
-As a convenience, presence lists should support the ability to collect users into groups, which could allow things like inviting the entire group to a new ("ad-hoc") chat room, or easy interaction with the profile information ACL implementation of the HS.

 Presence and Permissions
 ++++++++++++++++++++++++

 For a viewing user to be allowed to see the presence information of a target user, either: